urswilke/pyramidi/README.md

 some of the possible inconsistencies.

 *I started to write these packages quite some time ago.
-They are sometimes not very well designed.
-For now `miditapyr` only contains one module with functions.
-And the functionality of `pyramidi` is quite limited and necessitates a lot of manual intermediate steps.
-But the loose structure allows you to generate & manipulate midi data on many different levels.*
+They are sometimes not very well designed.*

 ## Installation